MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 Incorporating quantum type solutions can help to be more competitive and be at the forefront of innovation.
 To build industry solutions, Azure Quantum is the best path to leverage the latest optimization technologies, as you seek long term cost-saving solutions.
 For businesses, Azure Quantum offers the advantages of the most diverse quantum resources available today—including optimization solvers and quantum hardware—with applications for a wide range of industries.
 To learn more about how real-life problems can be solved using Azure Quantum and quantum applications, see the following [case studies](https://azure.microsoft.com/resources/whitepapers/search/?term=quantum).

 As a developer, you will use familiar programming tools to create quantum applications, and at the same time you will learn to use and write your quantum code in Q#, a quantum-focused programming language.
-With Azure Quantum and the Quantum Development Kit, developers can explore quantum programming and learn more about quantum applications, such as data search, quantum machine learning or optimization solutions.
+With Azure Quantum and the Quantum Development Kit, developers can explore quantum programming and learn more about quantum applications, such as data search, quantum machine learning, or optimization solutions.

 As a researcher, Azure Quantum can help you test your quantum algorithms and theories, to efficiently simulate quantum systems such as superconductivity, and complex molecular formations.
 Azure Quantum enables you to learn, build, and deploy impactful solutions at scale, helping you harness quantum computing and benefit from the latest innovations.
 To learn more about research resources and career opportunities, see the [Microsoft Quantum Computing research area](https://www.microsoft.com/research/research-area/quantum-computing/?facet%5Btax%5D%5Bmsr-research-area%5D%5B0%5D=243138&sort_by=most-recent).
 Also, Azure Quantum is a great tool for teaching quantum computing and quantum application.
 You can apply to the Azure Quantum Credits program [here](https://microsoft.qualtrics.com/jfe/form/SV_3fl9dfFrkC3g0aG?aq_source=organic).